Net Charge Accretion in Magnetized Kerr Black Holes: An example of the classification process of critical points

 We here demonstrate the implementation of our critical point classification process -- and thereby the identification of $b_{0}$ -- in the last $\varepsilon$ domain (namely, $\varepsilon>\varepsilon_{\mathrm{last}}\approx6.8702$) for $\alpha=0.75,E=\sqrt{2}$, as described in subsections \ref{sec:Critical points} and \ref{sec:An analytical upper bound}.

 As discussed in Sec.~\ref{chap:Conserved Quantities Based (CQB) Criterion}, the critical points can be divided into two categories: equatorial points and non-equatorial points.
 For a critical point to be considered as relevant, the sign of the determinant of the Hessian matrix of $n_\mathrm{u}$ evaluated at this point must be negative.
-Furthermore, for equatorial points, the additional condition of $n_{\mathrm{u},rr}<0$ must be met.
+Furthermore, for equatorial points, the additional condition $n_{\mathrm{u},rr}<0$ must be met.
 After the relevant points have been identified, we seek out the points which are locally disconnecting, i.e. $n_{\mathrm{u},b}>0$.
-Finally, to discern between remaining candidates, we identify as corresponding to $b_0$ the critical point whose $b$ value is smaller than $b_h$.\\ In this domain there are only four critical points.
+Finally, to discern between remaining candidates, we identify as corresponding to $b_0$ the critical point whose $b$ value is smaller than $b_h$.

+In this domain there are only four critical points.
 One of them is non-equatorial, while the other three are on the equatorial plane.
 While their actual $r,\theta$ and $b$ values change as a function of $\varepsilon$, their ordering and the properties relevant to the classification process remain unchanged throughout the entire domain.
 We find that for these values of $\alpha$ and $E$, the critical point corresponding to $b_0$ is always the single non-equatorial one.
+A summary of the classification process is presented in Table~\ref{table}.